-Join us for the presentation of the EU-funded Polymark project completion and gain an insight into a new technology enabling the identification and sorting of polymers, including PET, in the high-value plastics waste stream.
+Gain an insight in this EU-funded project for a new technology enabling the identification and sorting of polymers, including PET, in the high-value plastics waste stream:

 "Concrete and game-changing steps have to be taken for us to achieve the future we want anchored in the SDGs.
 I therefore welcome wholeheartedly the bold ideas, ambitious objectives and comprehensive action plan presented in this report.
 If implemented, it could make an important contribution to transforming this important sector of the global economy."
 H. E. Mogens Lykketoft, President of the UN General Assembly for the 70th session